mstricker13/project/README.md

   * add teacher enforcing
   * add bidirection
   * make sure to use same loss functions for comparability
 * Change keras implementation so that it accepts sentences of any length.
 Right now a memory error appears which needs to be fixed.
+(Probably needs to change one hot encoding to word embedding)
+* Try to solve the runtime error regarding the allocation failure with cublas (low priority, not necessary)